Network-Rail-Business-Systems/maximo-query/README.md

 Calling either of these methods makes another http request and returns a new instance of the `MaximoResponse` object.

+### Upgrading To V2

+The response returned from Maximo is no longer namespaced i.e. `rdfs:member` to simplify and reduce the response payload.
+Simply removing the prefix is all that is needed for this change.

+The `raw` method of the `MaximoResponse` class now returns an instance of `Illuminate\Http\Client\Response` instead of a JSON string.

+A new `MaximoQuery` instance is returned when using the Facade rather than the cached singleton as with previous versions.
+This means calling `MaximoQuery::withObjectStructure('trim')` is the same as calling `(new MaximoQuery())->withObjectStructure('trim')`.

 ### Testing

 When utilising MaximoQuery in your tests, you can apply your expectations directly to the class instead of making your own mocks: